 Even though the race is months ahead, you can find the Grand National ante post odds offered by all the operators on the market.
 By looking at Grand National betting odds, you can see how certain horses fare at different operators’ websites on the ante post market and which ones are considered to be favourites.

-If you are considering betting on Grand National 2021, take a look at Tiger Roll odds on a few of the bookmakers’ websites.
-The winner of two consecutive Grand Nationals in 2018 and 2019 is quite reasonably considered to be the first favourite for 2021, as well.
+If you are considering betting on Grand National 2021, take a look at Cloth Cap odds on a few of the bookmakers’ websites.
+Tiger Roll, the winner of two consecutive Grand Nationals in 2018 and 2019 has been withdrawn for 202.
 This is why he has received the shortest odds from all the bookmakers.